How to read and use the average directional index indicator

-You can see how the ADX indicator looks when plotted on your chart by itself or when it is set up with the positive and the negative directional indicators when identifying crossovers.
-Additionally, another example offers an insight into the possible application of the average directional index in terms of how you can distinguish between a range-bound or trending condition.
+You can see how the ADX indicator looks when plotted on your chart by itself, or when it is set up with the positive and the negative directional indicators to identify crossovers.
+Another example offers an insight into the possible application of the average directional index, in terms of how you can distinguish between a range-bound or trending condition.

 Let's start with an overview of how the average directional index indicator will look when plotted on a chart.

-The red line at the bottom of the chart represents the ADX indicator and you can see that a weak trend is identified when ADX takes the value of below 20 (below the white line).
-Alternatively, a strong trend is emerging when ADX takes value above 40 (the yellow line).
+The red line at the bottom of the chart represents the ADX indicator and you can see that a weak trend is identified when ADX has a value of below 20 (below the white line).
+Alternatively, a strong trend is emerging when ADX has a value above 40 (the yellow line).

 An example of a combination of bullish and bearish DI crossovers, together with an ADX and +DI and -DI setting, is presented in the following graph.

-On the left side of the graph, you can see that the negative DI (yellow line) crosses above the positive DI (blue line), signaling a bearish price movement.
-Accordingly, to the right, a bullish crossover is found when the positive DI crosses above the negative DI, which alerts for an upward price movement.
+On the left side of the graph, you can see that the negative DI (yellow line) crosses above the positive DI (blue line), signalling a bearish price movement.
+Conversely, to the right, a bullish crossover is found when the positive DI crosses above the negative DI, which alerts for an upward price movement.